 - Repeated, unwanted, intrusive, and frightening communications by phone, mail, email, text, social media, etc.

-- Following or laying in wait at places such as home, school, work, or recreation place.
+- Following or laying in wait at places such as home, school, work, or recreational spaces.

 - Repeatedly leaving or sending unwanted items or presents.

 - Making direct or indirect threats of harm against a person or against their children, relatives, friends, or pets.

 - Damaging or threatening to damage someone’s property.

 - Posting information or spreading rumors about someone on the internet, in a public place, or by word of mouth.

 - Obtaining personal information about a person by accessing records, using Internet search services, hiring private investigators, going through the someone’s garbage, following them, contacting their friends, family, work, or neighbors, etc.